 - 24/7 nursing and medical care

 - Help with activities of daily living (ADLs) such as bathing, personal care, dressing, taking medications, and making meals

 - Caregiver support

 Planning for long-term care through VA benefits can be complex.
 Doing it alone might mean you miss potential eligible care options.
 The most comprehensive solutions generally come from elder law attorneys who specialize in VA benefits.
-Here at Michaelson Law, our attorneys are VA-accredited and stand ready to help you or a Veteran loved one get the care they need and deserve.
+At Michaelson Law, our attorneys are VA-accredited and ready to help you get access to benefits you need.

 In addition to VA long-term care benefits, your attorney may be able to ensure additional services not covered by the VA but may be available through Medicare, Medicaid, or a private insurance policy.
 Our estate planning and elder law attorneys can help you or your loved one navigate all of these options.

 The Importance of Long-term Care Planning for Veterans